nipun24/portfolio/src/content/blog/login-with-github-on-decapcms/index.md

   - SSG
 date: 2025-03-27T12:27:00.000Z
 ---
-I created this tutorial as I could not find a simple and easy to understand method to add OAuth using Vercel functions to [DecapCMS](https://decapcms.org).
-But in this tutorial I'll also show you how to add DecamCMS to an existing Astro project to edit the site using an admin interface.
+I created this tutorial as I could not find a simple and easy to integrate a CMS with a static site generator (SSG).

+All the SSGs have a single issue that you have to edit the markdown directly.
+You need to have the project set up on your device.
+There is no admin interface to easily edit the content of the website[](https://decapcms.org).
+The tutorials available are not easy to understand and implement.
+But in this tutorial I'll also show you how to add [DecapCMS](<>) to an existing Astro project to edit the site using an admin interface.

 ## Getting started